How is Gaucher Disease Treated?

 If you or a loved one has Gaucher disease type 1 (pronounced go-SHAY), the good news is that the disease is treatable.
-Treatment can also address some of the symptoms of Gaucher disease type 3, but not the neurological (brain stem) symptoms.
-Current options include enzyme replacement therapy (ERT) and substrate reduction therapy (SRT).
+Treatment can address some of the symptoms of Gaucher disease type 3, but not the neurological (brain stem) symptoms.
+Current Gaucher disease treatment options include enzyme replacement therapy (ERT) and substrate reduction therapy (SRT).

 Enzyme Replacement Therapy (ERT)

 Enzyme replacement therapy (ERT) balances low levels of GCase enzyme with a modified version of the normal human enzyme.
 This allows your body to break down glucocerebroside, a fatty chemical that builds up in organs and bone marrow.

 Patients receive ERT via intravenous (IV) infusion about every 2 weeks, either at an infusion center or at home.
 The FDA has approved treatments for Gaucher Disease including:

 Learn more about enzyme replacement therapy for Gaucher disease.

 Substrate Reduction Therapy (SRT)

 SRT works differently from ERT.
 Instead of restoring low levels of GCase enzyme, SRT reduces the amount of glucocerebroside produced by the body.
 This process decreases the work the body’s enzyme must do by giving it less glucocerebroside to break down.
 SRTs are oral medications.

 There are currently 2 FDA-approved oral SRT drugs for patients with Gaucher disease: